Visa Compliance and Requirements

 - Select the Save button to save your changes.

 International students in F-1 or J-1 status may travel within the U.S. or abroad during their tenure at Northwestern, but they must follow certain travel restrictions.

 Visit the Student Travel webpage to learn about these requirements.

 All new and returning full-time international students are required to purchase the Northwestern Aetna Student Plan; no exceptions or waivers will be granted.
 Learn more about this requirement.

 Please note that additional regulations may impact compliance.
-Consult with an International Student Advisor for more information.
+Consult your OISS Advisor for questions and additional guidance.

 - DHS Study in the States Full Course of Study: